The-Politico/django-kanban-budget/README.md

   BUDGET_DOMAIN = 'http://localhost:8000' # The root domain of your hosted project
   ```

-4. Add to project urls
+4. Add to project urls.

   ```python
   # urls.py